STIXProject/stixproject.github.io/idioms/features/relationships/index.md

 The `Information Source` field, using [InformationSourceType](/documentation/stixCommon/InformationSourceType), is used to characterize provenance information about the relationship assertion.
 It can be used to indicate who, when, and how (what tools) the relationship assertion was made.

-The `Relationship` field uses a STIX controlled vocabulary to specify what type of relationship is being asserted.
-Although no default vocabulary has been identified, the STIX community is currently soliciting input on potential vocabularies.
+The `Relationship` field uses specifies a semantic label for what kind of relationship is being asserted.
+This value can be ad-hoc or reference a value from a STIX controlled vocabulary.
+Although no default vocabulary has currently been defined, the STIX community is currently soliciting input on potential vocabularies.

-Finally, the `TTP` field: this field contains either a pointer to or a full representation of the related component (assuming it's a full relationship type, if not only the reference might be supported).
+Finally, the `TTP` field (contextually specific to an Indicated_TTP relationship) contains either a reference to or a full representation of the related component.
+This assumes it is a full relationship type.
+If it is only a reference type then only a reference to the related component would be supported.
 The field name will always be the name of the component that the relationship is pointing to, which in this case is TTP.

 If using that field as a reference, the `idref` field is used to point to the `id` of the construct that the relationship is to.
 Optionally, the `timestamp` field can also be used to create a reference to a specific version of the construct.